 1 Museum Drive

-Practical information: Closed Mondays. $7 for adults, $6 for children ages 5 to 22, ages 4 and under are free.
+Know before you go: Closed Mondays. $10 for adults, $8 for children ages 5 to 22, ages 4 and under are free.
 Free on Tuesdays.
 Take the Metro-North New Haven line from Grand Central Station to Greenwich.
-The museum is a short walk away.
+The museum is a five-minute walk away.

 The Yale Peabody Museum of Natural History – New Haven, Connecticut